 4. The line between real and virtual/augmented reality is fading.

-We live in a time where science fiction fantasies seem plausible, buildings are 3D-printed, and cars are driving themselves.
+We live in a time when science fiction fantasies seem plausible, buildings are 3D-printed, and cars drive themselves.
 Yet, as multifamily technology evolves, there is noticeable gravitation toward multifamily and real estate.
-As mentioned above, we are already seeing IoT-connected buildings and devices controlling temperature.
+As mentioned above, we already see IoT-connected buildings and devices controlling temperature.
 With smartphone technology, the not-so-far-off future of the multifamily market is here, and it’s pretty fascinating.

 Virtual reality (VR) is an immersive 3D software that allows users to explore a digitally simulated world.
-On the other hand, augmented reality (AR) is taking the real-world environment and adding computer-generated objects and textures.
-So, think of it this way: In virtual reality, you’re looking at an artificial, 360-degree digital space.
+On the other hand, augmented reality (AR) takes the real-world environment and adds computer-generated objects and textures.
+So, think of it this way: In virtual reality, you look at an artificial, 360-degree digital space.
 Meanwhile, in augmented reality, you’re looking at the physical environment with added digital components.

 Imagine if an empty office space, street corner, or building blueprint was a digital, blank canvas.
 Without physically arranging a layout, constructing a building, or designing a model, AR virtually makes it possible.
 Augmented reality enables users to pan their iPad around a space, resize objects, arrange furniture, explore the 3D interior of a blueprint, or visualize a building.